worldamazing/plan/README.md

 - [**Marshall**](docs/benefits-marshall.md): Enhancing musical creativity and personal development -->

+## Call To Action
+> Join us in uniting diverse perspectives, skills, and passions to drive global change.
+Your involvement is essential in shaping a just, sustainable, and innovative future for all.

+### General
+> From thinkers to leaders, to those seeking redemption, each human is crucial in our collective mission.
+- [**Global Citizens**](docs/cta-global-citizens.md): A broad appeal to all members of the global community to join in fostering a sustainable and equitable world.
+- [**Thinkers**](docs/cta-thinkers.md): An invitation for deep thinkers and philosophers to harness their intellect in shaping global policies.
+- [**Lovers**](docs/cta-lovers.md): Encouraging those who lead with love and empathy to spread their warmth and understanding within the GI.
+- [**Haters**](docs/cta-haters.md): Engaging those harboring negative feelings, promoting understanding and a shift toward positive contributions.
+- [**Kids**](docs/cta-kids.md): Inspiring the next generation to take an active role in crafting the future through creativity and innovation.
+- [**Redemption Seekers**](docs/cta-redemption.md): A heartfelt invitation to those who have caused irreversible damage, offering a pathway to contribute positively and find personal healing.

+### Experience Specific
+> The GI values the unique contributions of every individual, regardless of their level of experience.
+To successfully launch and sustain our ambitious initiatives, we will need experienced professionals to get things going.
+Your expertise and seasoned insights are critical in laying strong foundations and driving the momentum needed to achieve our goals.
+- [**Educators and Researchers**](docs/cta-educators.md): A call for educators and researchers to join forces in disseminating knowledge and fostering innovation across the global landscape.
+- [**Healthcare Professionals**](docs/cta-healthcare.md): Inviting healthcare workers to contribute their expertise to improving global health systems and advancing medical practices.
+- [**Manufacturing Professionals**](docs/cta-manufacturing.md): Encouraging those involved in manufacturing, from small devices to large machinery, to help build the products and tools needed for a sustainable future.
+- [**Builders**](docs/cta-builders.md): Inviting construction professionals to apply their skills in building sustainable and innovative structures that lay the foundation for a better future.
+- [**Devlopers**](docs/cta-devlopers.md)[sic]: Calling on software developers to bring their technical skills and creative problem-solving to help us craft the digital tools and platforms that will power our global initiatives.
+- [**Food Industry Professionals**](docs/cta-food-industry-professionals.md): Inviting agriculturists, chefs, food scientists, and logistics experts to join us in transforming global food systems through sustainable practices and innovation.
+- [**Defense, Emergency, and Disaster Response Professionals**](docs/cta-defense-emergency.md): Inviting experts in defense, emergency management, and disaster response to bring their crucial skills to a global platform committed to enhancing safety and preparedness.

 ## Get Involved
 > Join us at the Global Institution in shaping a future that celebrates equity and enlightenment.
 Your voice and actions are pivotal in this collective journey.